 Is it time to panic, hide, or intervene?
 No, it’s time to watch and listen.

-R U OK?Day is Thursday, September 10, and there has perhaps never been a more poignant time to address this issue.
-As Victorians navigate the easing of lockdown, and all Australian’s adapt to a new “normal”, being OK has taken on new meaning.
+With lockdowns still part of our day-to-day life, there has perhaps never been a more poignant time to address this issue.
+As Victorians navigate the another lockdown, and all Australian’s adapt to a new “normal”, being OK has taken on new meaning.

 And not being OK is becoming more common.
 1 in 5 Australians are dealing with a mental health issue.